OctopusDeploy/docs/docs/administration/upgrading/guide/creating-test-instance.md

 Setting up a test instance as a clone of the main instance has a few advantages over a subset of projects.

-- Upgrades are much closer to an apple to apple comparison.
+- Upgrades are much closer to a one to one comparison.
 - You can do a full test of all integrations with Octopus Deploy.

 Configuring a clone typically takes much more time and compute resources.
 There are backup locations to consider, targets to disable, and more.